data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 Twitter recognizes any words that start with a "#" as a hashtag.
 The hashtags "#RStats" and "#Stata" make this tweet conveniently searchable.
 If Twitter uses search for "#RStats", Twitter returns all the Tweets containing that hashtag.

+In this example, we'll be analyzing a dataset of tweets that have the hashtag #tidytuesday (https://twitter.com/hashtag/tidytuesday). #tidytuesday is a community sparked by the work of one of the *Data Science in Education Using R* co-authors, Jesse Mostipak, who created the (related) #r4ds community from which #tidytuesday was created. #tidytuesday is a weekly data visualization challenge.
+A great place to see examples from past #tidytuesday challenges is an interactive Shiny application (https://github.com/nsgrantham/tidytuesdayrocks).

-In this example, we'll be analyzing a dataset of tweets that have the hashtag #tidytuesday (https://twitter.com/hashtag/tidytuesday).
-This hashtag returns tweets about the weekly TidyTuesday ritual, where folks learning R create and tweet data visualizations they made while learning to use tidyverse R packages.
+The #tidytuesday hashtag (search Twitter for the hashtag, or see the results here: http://bit.ly/tidytuesday-search) returns tweets about the weekly TidyTuesday ritual, where folks learning R create and tweet data visualizations they made while learning to use tidyverse R packages.

 You can view the TidyTuesday tweets dataset here: http://bit.ly/tidytuesday-dataset